lmccart/itp-convo-comp/README.md

 Please see ITP's statement on [Pass/Fail](http://help.itp.nyu.edu/academic-policies/pass-fail) which states that a "Pass" is equivalent to an "A" or a "B" while anything less would be considered a "Fail".

 ###Projects
-We will have three 3-4 week projects over the course of the semester.
+This class is divided into three "parts" or general areas of inquiry.
+We will have three 3-4 week projects over the course of the semester, one for each part.
 You are expected to push your abilities both technically and conceptually to make original, thoughtful work.
+There will be check-ins during the duration of each project to discuss and review progress.

 ###Conversation log
 Each person will keep a "conversation log".
 As a class, we will generate prompts for conversations.
 Each week, we will choose one prompt as a class and you will have a conversation that you reflect on and respond to in a post in the conversation log.